-I can’t believe how cute that Renaissance tunic is on my Curvy!
+I can’t believe how cute that Renaissance outfit is on my Curvy Barbie!
 As I said in yesterday’s post, I’m feeling nostalgic about my blog and my old patterns.

-When I first designed this pattern, it was roughly done with a Sharpie marker and a ruler.
+When I first designed these patterns, they were roughly done with a Sharpie marker and a ruler.
 Since then, I’ve learned to make my patterns digitally.

 New patterns also include the following special features: